 As you step into the New Year and consider what you want to achieve, a good place to start is to look at your household budget.
-Whatever your goals, a budget can help put things in perspective.
+Whatever your goals, a well-planned budget can help put things in perspective.

-Break it down
+1. Break it down

-Understand your spending and earnings
+2. Understand your spending and earnings

 The most important part of any budget planning is understanding what you earn and what you spend.
 It sounds simple, but you may be surprised to find little pockets of money going in and out that are easy to overlook.

 It can be harder to keep track of what you spend, but perhaps start with the big bills, like car registration, electricity bills and loans.
 For everyday expenses, try keeping track of everything you spend over a week or two.
 It’s easy to forget to add in that extra coffee each day, but this way you can see exactly where your money goes.
 This handy budget planner from MoneySmart may be helpful in making sure you don’t miss anything.

-Set your goals
+3. Set your goals

 Once you’ve completed your budget, don’t just put it in a drawer.
 Check back at least once a month to make sure you’re keeping on track and making any necessary adjustments.